EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 Other   |            | 0.2068     |            |       |  1.29
 ```

-The `Pair` line refers to non-bonded force computations, `Bond` includes all bonded interactions, including angles, dihedrals, and impropers, `Kspace` relates to long-range interactions (Ewald, PPPM or MSM), `Neigh` is the contruction of neighbour lists, Comm is inter-processor communication (AKA, parallelization overhead), `Output` is the writing of files (log and dump files), `Modify` is the fixes and computes invoked by fixes, and `Other` is everything else.
+The `Pair` line refers to non-bonded force computations, `Bond` includes all bonded interactions, including angles, dihedrals, and impropers, `Kspace` relates to long-range interactions (Ewald, PPPM or MSM), `Neigh` is the construction of neighbour lists, Comm is inter-processor communication (AKA, parallelisation overhead), `Output` is the writing of files (log and dump files), `Modify` is the fixes and computes invoked by fixes, and `Other` is everything else.
 Each category shows a breakdown of the least, average, and most amount of wall time any processor spent on each category -- large variability in this (calculated as %varavg) could show that the atom distribution between processors is not optimal.
 The final column, %total, is the percentage of the loop time spent in the category.